-- The workshop portion of the CRS curriculum will be held in a classroom setting while the facilitator provides training covering the IPTPA Rating Descriptions, the scoring sheet, administering the test and proper use of the IPTPA Rating Calculator.
+- The workshop portion of the CRS curriculum will be held in a classroom or an on-line setting.
+The facilitator will review the IPTPA Rating Descriptions, the scoring sheet, ghost doubles, administering the test and proper use of the IPTPA Rating Calculator.
 This training is meant to assist each candidate in following the exact directions and protocol of the rating session to insure consistency of the test world wide.
 Responsibilities of the CRS extend beyond the on court test as each CRS is responsible for delivering each players score sheet either in person or through email within 48 hours of the completion of the player’s test.
 Each candidate will be informed if they were successful in passing the rating session at the conclusion of the testing session and after their scores have been input into the IPTPA Rating Calculator.
 Additionally, each CRS is responsible for sending the results of each rating session to IPTPA within 48 hours.

 - On court skills test- The skills test for the CRS-4 & CRS-5, will be a ball feeding test.
 Each candidate will display 80% accuracy in ball feeding requirements for the various skill levels as determined by the CRS Director.
 CRS-4 candidates will need to display accuracy while feeding the ball to the precise strike zone for the various shot sequences outlined in the player’s skills test for levels 2.5-3.5.
 Accuracy of the ball feed is the most important physical skill the CRS needs to demonstrate.
 The CRS-5 candidate must maintain accuracy while increasing speed & power for certain ball feeds.
 CRS candidates must demonstrate the ability to add speed, slice and top spin when called upon to challenge players seeking to advance to the 4.0 and 4.5 skill level.
 The ability to challenge players who are attempting to become advanced players (4.0-4.5 skill levels) is the essential physical skill that differentiates the CRS-4 from the CRS-5.